espressif/esp-amp/docs/memory_layout.md

 ### Sdkconfig Options

-* `CONFIG_ESP_AMP_SUBCORE_USE_HP_MEM`: If subcore firmware cannot fit into RTCRAM, part of HP RAM can be reserved for subcore to load and run its firmware in HP RAM.
-* `CONFIG_ESP_AMP_SUBCORE_USE_HP_MEM_SIZE`: This specifies the size of HP RAM used for subcore firmware.
+- `CONFIG_ESP_AMP_SUBCORE_USE_HP_MEM_SIZE`: This specifies the maximum size of HP RAM to load subcore firmware.
+Unused part will be given back to maincore heap automatically.
-* `CONFIG_ESP_AMP_SUBCORE_STACK_SIZE_MIN`: This specifies the minimum stack size of subcore.
+- `CONFIG_ESP_AMP_SUBCORE_STACK_SIZE_MIN`: This specifies the minimum stack size of subcore.
 Stack is allocated from RTC RAM on ESP32-C5 and ESP32-C6, and HP RAM on ESP32-P4.
 If the remaining RAM is insufficient for subcore stack, build will fail.
 The actual size of stack can be larger than this value if the subcore type is LP core.
 The entire unused RTC RAM is allocated for subcore stack.
-* `ESP_AMP_SUBCORE_ENABLE_HEAP`: Enable heap for subcore.
+- `ESP_AMP_SUBCORE_ENABLE_HEAP`: Enable heap for subcore.
-* `CONFIG_ESP_AMP_SUBCORE_HEAP_SIZE`: This specifies the size of heap for subcore.
+- `CONFIG_ESP_AMP_SUBCORE_HEAP_SIZE`: This specifies the size of heap for subcore.

-## Application Examples

-* [subcore_use_hp_ram](../examples/subcore_use_hp_ram): demonstrates how to load subcore firmware into HP RAM.